junxit/us-congress-bills-114/metadata.md

 - 2016-02-03 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H538)
 - 2016-02-03 — The previous question was ordered pursuant to the rule. (consideration: CR H537)
 - 2016-02-03 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of amendments, which had been debated earlier and on which further proceedings had been postponed.
+- 2016-02-04 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.